Karppiet/Fullstack_snippet-api/README.md

 ## 1. Install dependencies defined in package.json
 npm install
 ## 2. Add .env
-You must have a .env file with mongo database connection string
+You must have a .env file with mongo database connection string in your root folder
 ## 3. Start the server - opens on http://localhost:3000/ by default (or the PORT from .env)
 npm start
 ## Windows and macOS Notes